Laendrun/artistfinder/README.md

 ## Roles route

-Create a route for all the roles related endpoints
+[x] Create a route for all the roles related endpoints

-- [ ] GET api/v1/roles/
-  - [ ] returns a list of all roles
-- [ ] GET api/v1/roles/:id
-  - [ ] returns all informations about the role specified with :id
-- [ ] PUT api/v1/roles/:id
-  - [ ] update a role in the db

 ## Artists route